Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/_index.md

 # Infrastructure

-A land needs roads, horses, dialects and more in order to trade between species
+A land needs chiefs, roads, horses, dialects and more in order to trade between species

-> Don't Be Afraid of the Dark
+> The beginning of wisdom is the statement 'I do not know.'
+The person who
+> cannot make that statement is one who will never learn anything.
+And I have
+> prided myself on my ability to learn. -- Thrall

 The infrastructure is organized by a network of Xcraft servers where it's possible to have dedicated work for each node.
 A client in the network can be